Paint Cleanse & Restore - A more modern "polish"

 Drying time of the cleanser will vary with your climate and the conditions under which you are cleansing.
 Another thing to take on board is the less cleanser you apply, the easier it is to buff off!

 The cleanser can leave white marks on some black trims and plastics, due to the good gear we put in it.
 Try not to get product on them, or you can mask them off with painters tape before you begin.
-If you do get some on by accident and need to remove it, Orange Agent on a Dirty Deeds cloth, or a small, soft bristled brush will do the job nicely.
+If you do get some on by accident and need to remove it, Orange Agent on a Dirty Deeds cloth, or a small, soft bristled brush like our Plush Brush, will do the job nicely.
 Just be very careful if you're using a brush to not scratch the paint!
 Once the residue has been removed, seal the plastics or rubber with Vinyl Revival.

 Well done!
 Feels good doesn't it?
 But don't rest on your laurels now.
 The paint is currently exposed and if you don't protect it with a nourishing wax or sealant before it's exposed to the elements, then you're in for a rapidly degenerating paint job.
 This leads us on to our next section; waxing and paint protection.
 You will find this section in another guide below.